cmd-source/cyberplate-MS4/README.md

 - Font awesome

+- Javascript/JQuery

-- JQuery
+- Stripe for payments

 - Django/Python3 for the backend

-- AWS as a databasee
+- AWS to store static files

 - Django as a web framework

-- Heroku and Github for deployment
+- Heroku as a backend and Github as a repository

 # Testing